Information for Faculty Regarding Final Exams for Students with Disabilities

 Students are responsible for scheduling their own exams.
 Please do not schedule exams for students.

-The Office of Student Disability Services can guarantee the security of your exam.
+Student Accessibility Services can guarantee the security of your exam.
 However, we cannot guarantee that students will not find a way to cheat.
 Students are proctored and are only allowed to take a pen or pencil into the exam room unless otherwise specified by the instructor.
 Please indicate on the exam if you are allowing students to use their own calculator, notes, or book.
 If you suspect a student of cheating, it would be best if you provide the accommodation yourself.

-During finals week our office will be open from 7:00 AM until all final exams (including 7:30 PM exams) are completed for the day.
+During finals week our office will be open from 7:00 AM until all final exams (including 6:00 PM exams) are completed for the day.
+We do not facilitate a 7:30 PM seating so 7:30 exams with accommodations will be offered at an alternate time.

 Thank you for your assistance and on-going support of students with disabilities at Ithaca College.